-These are vaccines you should have had as a child, or have immunity to because you had the diseases.
+Other than COVID-19 and yellow fever, these are vaccines you should have had as a child, or have immunity to because you had the disease.

 Vaccinations provided during service

 The Peace Corps will provide all other required vaccines in your specific country of service that you have not already received.
-You do not need to receive any of these before you leave for service.
-If you do choose to receive them prior to entering service, you will not be reimbursed.
+These are mandatory for all Volunteers in order to remain in service.
+With the exception of Peace Corps Response Volunteers, you do not need to receive any of these before you leave for service.

 These may include: